VegaDeftwing/OpGuidesHugoSrc/content/posts/Uses.md

 This is a [uses](https://uses.tech) page.

 I want to preface everything by saying I am very fortunate to have all of the *stuff* I have.
 I like my *stuff*.
 But, ultimately, it's just *stuff*.
-I know I do not use any of it to it's maximum potential.
+I know I do not use any of it to its maximum potential.
 It makes me happy to have it, but I also don't *need* the vast, vast majority of it to accomplish the majority of what I want to accomplish.
 If you have less money, less *stuff*, then do not feel bad.
 It's what *you do* with *what you have* that matters.
 I do a lot less with a lot more than some of the people that inspire me the most.

 Ultimately, this is effectively a list of my toys.